 - Preheat the oven to 350 degrees.
-Spray a 9 x 13 inch rimmed baking sheet with non-stick spray then line it with parchment paper.
-Spray the top of the parchment with cooking spray as well.
+Spray a 9 x 13 inch rimmed baking sheet with non-stick spray then line it with parchment paper, with an inch or two of overhang on each side.
+Lightly spray the top of the parchment with cooking spray as well.

-- Sprinkle a piece of wax paper with powdered sugar.
-Turn the cooled cake out onto the paper, and then peel off the parchment.
-Spread the cream cheese filling evenly over the cake, leaving about a ½ inch on all sides.
-Starting on the 9 inch side, roll the cake over the filling.
-Don't worry if it tears, just keep going!
+- Unroll the cooled cake and spread the cream cheese filling evenly over the cake, leaving about a 1/2 inch on all sides.
+Starting on the 9 inch side, roll the cake back over the filling (without the parchment paper).